 Increasing attention to climate change and natural capital, societal expectations on companies to address climate change, investor and societal expectations regarding voluntary ESG initiatives and disclosures, and consumer demand for alternative sources of energy may result in increased costs (including but not limited to increased costs associated with compliance, stakeholder engagement, contracting, and insurance), reduced demand for our customers' hydrocarbon products and our product and services, reduced profits, increased legislative and judicial scrutiny, investigations and litigation, and negative impacts on our stock price and access to capital markets.
 Negative public perception regarding the oil and natural gas industry may lead to increased regulatory scrutiny, which may, in turn, lead to new state and federal safety and environmental laws, regulations, guidelines or enforcement interpretations.
-Additionally, environmental and other advocacy groups may oppose our or our customers' operations through organized profests, attempt to block or sabotage our customers' operation of our and our customers' assets.
-These actions may increase our costs and reduce our customers' products and services.
+Additionally, environmental and other advocacy groups may oppose our or our customers' operations through organized protests, attempt to block or sabotage our customers' operations, intervene in regulatory or administrative proceedings involving our customers' assets, or file lawsuits or other actions designed to prevent, disrupt or delay the development or operation of our and our customers' assets.
+These actions may increase our costs and reduce our customers' production levels over time which, as a result, may reduce demand for our products and services.
 Moreover, governmental authorities exercise considerable discretion in the timing and scope of permit issuance and the public may engage in the permitting process, including through intervention in the courts.
-Negative public perception could cause the permits that we or our customers' asset to conduct operations to be withheld, delayed or burdened by requirements that restrict our or our customers' ability to profitably conduct business.
+Negative public perception could cause the permits that we or our customers require to conduct operations to be withheld, delayed or burdened by requirements that restrict our or our customers' ability to profitably conduct business.
 Ultimately, this could make it more difficult to secure funding for our operations.